 RULES: The official playing rules for all NAIA regular and postseason competition are the National Collegiate Athletic Association (NCAA) Women's Basketball Rules.

-OFFICIAL BALL: The Rawlings Franchise is the official women's basketball of the NAIA.
+OFFICIAL BALL: The Rawlings Contour is the official women's basketball of the NAIA.

 Find answers in the NAIA Guide to the College-Bound Student-Athlete!